bllhlskr/School_project-Movie-Rental-Store-Database/README.md

 INSERT INTO Format_Types Values(‘Blu-ray’, ‘digital optical disc data storage format’);

-INSERT INTO Format_Types Values(‘CD,’ ‘ digital optical disc data storage format that was co-developed by Philips and Sony and released in 1982’);
+INSERT INTO Format_Types Values(‘CD’, ‘ digital optical disc data storage format that was co-developed by Philips and Sony and released in 1982’);

 INSERT INTO Format_Types Values(‘DVD’, ‘Stands for "Digital Versatile Disc.
 A dvd is a type of optical media used for storing digital data’);